The Italian Nativity scene

 for Good Luck

 Those who tour Naples learn that the red twisted horn pendant, or curniciello, holds a special significance for Neapolitans.
 Throughout the centuries, the horn was considered a symbol of strength and fertility in Naples.
 Today, it is said that if one is given a corno portafortuna, or “lucky horn,” it will bring luck to that person.
-If the person who receives this gift choses, he or she may in turn bestow their new-found luck on the gift giver.
+If the person who receives this gift chooses, he or she may in turn bestow their new-found luck on the gift giver.

 An old Italian tradition contends that garlic worn as a pendant will bring protection to the wearer.